 Hull No: HUN Model:

 Telephone: (H) (B)

-Date of Purchase:

-Purchased From: Name:

 Address:

-City/State Zip
+City/State

-- () Private Owner () Dealer
+() Private Owner () Dealer

 As you read your owner's manual, please note hazard warnings which alert you to safety and precautions and unsafe conditions or operating procedures.
 We have included these warnings because we are concerned about your safety and the safety of your passengers.
 Hazard statements generally have five parts: